Redgate Monitor 14

 Note that you need to choose either an empty database or a database that was created during a previous Redgate Monitor installation.
 Click OK.

-Create a new database using the Redgate Monitor installer
+1. Create a new database in postgres for Redgate Monitor use as a data repository:

 1. Click Select database and choose Create a new database.
 Then click Next: